verschuur/laravel-robotstxt/README.md

 # Compatiblility

-This package is compatible with Laravel 5.6 and up, 6 and 7.
+This package is compatible with Laravel 9 and 10.
 For a complete overview of supported Laravel and PHP versions, please refer to the ['Run test' workflow](https://github.com/verschuur/laravel-robotstxt/actions).

 # Testing